 Aldi also requires buyers to bring their own bags, and there’s a 25-cent deposit to get a shopping cart.
 But you get your quarter back when you replace the cart — and Aldi doesn’t have to hire somebody to do that job, which means it’s putting even more coins back into our pockets.

 So if you live near an Aldi, check it out.
 We’ve even put together some insider tips to help you get even more out of the money you spend there.

 Just make sure you don’t forget your reusable bags — or your laundry quarters!

-Jamie Cattanach is a staff writer at The Penny Hoarder and total Aldi convert.
+Jamie Cattanach is a contributor to The Penny Hoarder and total Aldi convert.
 Her writing has also been featured at The Write Life, Word Riot, Nashville Review and elsewhere.
 Find @JamieCattanach on Twitter to wave hello.